-- Tribes and Indigenous peoples. - Those most dependent on natural resources for their livelihoods. - The economically disadvantaged, among others.
+- Tribes and Indigenous peoples. - Those most dependent on natural resources for their livelihoods. - The economically disadvantaged, among others, who are not in a position to easily relocate or navigate these impacts.

-22. Coasts and Climate Change Impacts
+20. Coasts and Climate Change Impacts

 What does all this mean here in the Pacific Northwest?
 Let's start by taking a closer look at the harm that climate change is causing to coastal ecosystems and communities.